 Actionable Steps to Find Your Perfect Width

 - Measure Your Sit Bones.
-Do not skip this step.
+Don't skip this step.
 Data beats guesswork every time.

 - Prioritize Support Over Cushioning.
-A saddle that is too soft will allow your sit bones to sink in, causing the saddle material to push up into soft tissue.
+A saddle that's too soft lets your sit bones sink in, pushing the saddle material up into soft tissue.
 Look for a firm, supportive platform that matches your width.

 - Consider an Adjustable Design.
-To eliminate the guesswork and future-proof your fit, a mechanically adjustable saddle is the most direct path to a perfect fit.
-It allows for micro-adjustments that fixed saddles simply cannot offer.
+To eliminate guesswork and future-proof your fit, a mechanically adjustable saddle is the most direct path to a perfect fit.
+It allows for micro-adjustments that fixed saddles simply can't offer.

 - Get a Professional Bike Fit.
-A good fitter will not only help you select the right saddle but also ensure it is installed at the correct height, tilt, and fore/aft position.
+A good fitter will not only help you select the right saddle but also ensure it's installed at the correct height, tilt, and fore/aft position.
 A perfect saddle in the wrong place is still uncomfortable.

 Final Takeaway